-Venezuela crisis: Opposition condemns Maduro move - BBC News
+Venezuela protesters set up roadblocks

 The president's opponents want to hold a vote to remove him, blaming the left-wing president for food shortages that have led to rioting.

-Mr Maduro has rejected their calls and issued a presidential decree creating a 500-member "constituent assembly" to rewrite the constitution, a step that would bypass the opposition-controlled Congress.
+Mr Maduro has rejected their calls and issued a presidential decree creating a 500-member "constituent assembly" to rewrite the constitution, a step that would bypass the opposition-controlled National Assembly.

 Venezuela leader wants new constitution